Diethood » Recipes » Soups » Bouillabaisse Recipe

 A ladle dipping up a portion of bouillabaisse from a pot.

-• Wine-Free: Some cooks don’t want to add wine to their dishes, but don’t let that stop you from making an awesome bouillabaisse!
-Some great substitutes include chicken broth with a tiny bit of dijon mustard whisked in (dijon mustard has a distinctly wine-like taste) or water mixed with a bit of vinegar.
+• Wine-free: Some cooks don’t want to add wine or any other alcohol to their dishes, but don’t let that stop you from making an awesome bouillabaisse!
+Some great substitutes include chicken broth with a tiny bit of Dijon mustard whisked in (dijon mustard has a distinctly wine-like taste) or water mixed with a bit of vinegar.

-• Fish Options: As you can see, I used a combination of firm, meaty fish, tender shrimp, sweet scallops, and mussels to get some variety in my bouillabaisse.
-However, you can make all kinds of substitutes here – remember, bouillabaisse was traditionally based on the day’s catch.
+• Fish options: As you can see, I used a combination of firm, meaty fish, tender shrimp, sweet scallops, and mussels to get some variety in my bouillabaisse.
+However, you can make all kinds of substitutes here – a bouillabaisse recipe was traditionally based on the day’s catch.
 You can use a combination of meaty, flaky, fatty, and lean fish, plus whatever shellfish you have (or no shellfish at all).
 If some of the fish “dissolves” while cooking, that’s okay!
-It will enrich the soup broth, and taste delicious either way.
+It will enrich the soup broth and taste delicious either way.

 Bouillabaisse in a soup bowl, with a spoon and slice of toasted baguette.